JChafin87/BaseballStatFinder/README.md

   - Home Runs <= 20

 The program would return a table that only shows players that 1) played in at least 50 games, 2) had a batting average of at least .250 and 3)hit no more than 20 home runs in the 2002 season.
 Here is the table that would be shown: ![IMG1](http://i.imgur.com/3EY0ULt.png)

+.

+##Running the Program
+There are multiple ways to access this program.
+It can be compiled and ran with any Java IDE, but since I created the project using Eclipse, I will explain how to run the program through Eclipse.
+Feel free to use any Java IDE you wish.

+1. [Download Eclipse](http://www.eclipse.org/downloads/packages/release/Kepler/SR2) and install it on your system.

+2. Download the git repository as a .zip file and extract it to your system.

+3. Open Eclipse and select File-\>Import-\>General-\>Existing Projects into WorkSpace.
+Click Next, then click Browse for root directory and locate your extracted BaseballStatFinder-master.
+Click Next and then Finish.

+4. Click 'Run' on the toolbar to launch the application.

+.

 #Classes Documentation

 BaseballStatFinder uses three created classes BaseballList, BasePlayerFinder and PlayersTable.
 The latter two are GUIs.